 The anatomy of our arm muscles

-Before we can get to the best workout program for the arms, we first need to understand the muscles we are trying to develop and their functions.
+Before getting to the best workout program for the arms, we first need to understand the muscles we are trying to develop and their functions.

-The bicep is a two-headed muscle located on the front side of the upper arm.
-Its primary functions are to flex the elbow and to supinate the wrist.
+The bicep is a two-headed muscle on the front side of the upper arm.
+Its primary functions are to flex the elbow and supinate the wrist.

-Unlike the upper arm muscles, the forearm is vastly more complex, and a total of twenty different muscles make up the distance between the elbow and wrist.
+Unlike the upper arm muscles, the forearm is vastly more complex, and twenty different muscles make up the distance between the elbow and wrist.

 The primary functions of this cluster of muscles are to:

 - Assist with elbow flexion and wrist supination